-For Levels 0-5 the student's writing product and an answer key of the letter sounds the teacher says For Levels 6-7 An answer key of the word list if the teacher doesn't use the example in the rubric and a student writing product.
+For Levels 6-7 the student's writing product of the 10 words.
+An answer key of the word list if the teacher doesn't use the example in the rubric is also required.

 0 1 2 3 4 5 6 7

 The student is The student is The student is The student is The student is The student is able The student is The student is

 not able to write able to write able to write able to write able to write to write all 26 able to spell 8 of able to spell all 10

 letters for any letters for less letters for 5 out letters for 10 out letters for 20 out letters for the 10 words words correctly.

 consonant and than 5 consonant of 26 consonant of 26 consonant of 26 consonant consonant and correctly.
 Example list:

 short vowel and short vowel and short vowel and short vowel and short vowel short vowel Example list: Like

 sounds. sounds. sounds. sounds. sounds. sounds.
 Like Stove

 Stove Bake

-Bake Bear
+Bake Brain

-Bear Queen
+Brain Queen

-Queen Tree
+Queen Pie

-Tree Try
+Pie Try

 Try Sky

 Sky Bird

-Bird Car
+Bird Hurt

-Car
+Hurt